Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/nodes/types/output/output.rst

 This node contains the result of the node texture.

-Multiple output nodes can exist in a node texture, however only one of them is active.
+Multiple output nodes can exist in a node texture, however, only one of them is active.
 The active one is set in the Texture Panel in the *Output* drop down.